svoisen/sean.voisen.org/_posts/2023-01-15-promises-perils-ai-ghostwriters.md

 ---
 title: The promises and perils of AI ghostwriters
-description: AI-assisted writing tools promise to make us all better writers, but they will have to temper how they use AI to be successful.
+description: AI-assisted writing tools promise to make us all better writers, but will they?
 category: blog
 ---